 She pulled out a chair across the table from him and sat down.
 “You’re upset about the cost of gold?
 There has to be a story behind this.
 Come on kiddo, give it up.”

-“I wanted to buy Angela a gold cross for her birthday and after we left the theater last night and walked the mall, we went into a jewelry store because I saw one I liked in their window, but mom, the guy who showed it to me said it cost almost six hundred dollars.”
+“I wanted to buy Angela a gold cross for her birthday so after we left the theater we went into a jewelry store because I saw one I liked in their window, but mom, the guy who showed it to me said it cost almost six hundred dollars.”

 “A gold cross?
 For Angela?
 Chris, you’re only eleven years old.
 What’s going on?
 Are you going to ask her to be your girl friend?”